-Application is open now!
-The deadline is September 26, 2022.
+Application is open!
+The deadline is March 4, 2024.
 If your study abroad program application isn’t required to be complete until after this date, you must still submit your completed scholarship application by this date to be considered.
-However, you must already be in the process of applying to your program by September 26, 2022 in order to be eligible for this scholarship.
+However, you must already be in the process of applying to your program by March 4, 2024, in order to be eligible for this scholarship.
 Incomplete scholarship applications or applications submitted to the office will not be considered.
 To apply, please log into Wisconsin Scholarship Hub (WiSH) through your student center or by logging in directly using the ‘My Applications’ button at the top of this page.

 2 essays required.
 Must have FAFSA submitted and have an EFC $12,000 or lower.
 UW Study Abroad takes into consideration other awards a student may have been offered.

 Additional consideration for some of the awards will be given to students who possess the following characteristics and/or traits: